wagtail-examples/wagtail-wordpress-connector/README.md

-# Experimental Wagtail Wordess Importer
+# Experimental Wordess to Wagtail Importer

 This is an experimental project to import WordPress content including pages and posts into Wagtail.